axeluhl/sailing-analytics/wiki/data-mining-architecture.md

 ## Data Mining Functions

-Data Mining Functions are used by the [Data Processing Components](#Data-Processing-Components) to get the data from the data elements, that is necessary for the data processing.
+Data Mining Functions are used by the [Data Processing Components](#Data-Processing-Components) to get the data from the Facts, that is necessary for the data processing.
 This can be for the filtration or grouping by dimension values (like the name of the regatta or the leg type) or for the extraction of the statistic values (like the traveled distance or the relative rank).
-Functions can be defined by annotating the methods of data types and domain types, that should be used to the data.
-There are currently the three annotations `Connector`, `Dimension` and `Statistic` with different properties and conditions as described below.
+Functions are defined by annotating the methods of Facts and domain types.
+There are currently three annotations `Connector`, `Dimension` and `Statistic` (located in `com.sap.sse.datamining.annotations`) with different properties and conditions as described below.
 This makes the system flexible and allows developers to add new or change existing dimensions and statistics very fast.
 This can also be done during run-time, if the corresponding OSGi-Bundles are hot deployed or refreshed (see [Registration and Deregistration of Data Mining Bundles](#Registration-and-Deregistration-of-Data-Mining-Bundles) for more information).

+### Function Registration Process

+The function registration process is triggered, when a [DataMiningBundleService is registered to the OSGi-Context](#Registration-and-Deregistration-of-Data-Mining-Bundles).
+The classes returned by the method `getClassesWithMarkedMethods` of the `DataMiningBundleService` are given to a `FunctionRegistry`.
+The registry iterates over all public methods (including those declared by the class or interface and those inherited from superclasses and superinterfaces) for each of the given classes and does the following:

+* If the method is a valid [Connector](#Connectors), then the method gets converted to a `Function`, which is added to the list of *previous functions*.
+The return type of the function gets registered to the `FunctionRegistry`.
+* If the method is a valid [Dimension](#Dimensions), then the method gets converted to a `Function`, which is registered as dimension.
+If the list of *previous functions* isn't empty, than the list and the dimension will be saved as `ConcatenatingCompoundFunction`.
+* If the method is a valid [Statistic](#Statistics) and no connector in the list of *previous functions* has set the `scanForStatistics` to `false`, then the method gets converted to a `Function`, which is registered as statistic.
+If the list of *previous functions* isn't empty, than the list and the statistic will be saved as `ConcatenatingCompoundFunction`.

+What is a valid connector/dimension/statistic and what isn't is described in the following sections.
+The implementations of `Functions` are located in the package `com.sap.sse.datamining.impl.functions`.

+Currently unsupported is

+* Annotating a method with multiple data mining annotations.
+	* The annotations `Dimension` and `Statistic` have a higher priority than `Connector`, so a method annotated with `Dimension` and `Connector` will be handled as `Dimensions`.
+* Cycles in the annotation graph.
+	* For example, if `A` has the connector `B foo()` and `B` has the connector `A bar()`.
+	* This would result in an infinite loop during the registration process, that should lead to a `StackOverflowError`.

+### Compound Functions

+Compound functions provide the `Function<ReturnType>` interface for a list of functions.
+There is currently only the `ConcatenatingCompoundFunction`, that capsules a list of functions, that are called one after another (like the java statement `foo().bar().value();`).
+It's necessary to handle some of the methods declared in the `Function` interface in a special way, which is described here.

+* The methods `getDeclaringType` and `getParameters` return the corresponding value of the **first** function in the list.
+* The methods `getReturnType`, `getResultUnit`, `getResultDecimals` and `isDimension` return the corresponding value of the **last** function in the list.
+* The `tryToInvoke` methods invoke the first function in the list with the given instance and all other functions with the return value of the previous function.
+	* It returns `null`, if any of the functions in the list returned `null`.
+* The method `getOrdinal` returns the smallest ordinal of the functions in the list.
+* The method `getSimpleName` returns the concatenated simple names of the functions in the list separated by `->`.
+* The method `isLocalizable` returns `true`, if any of the functions in the list is localizable.
+* The method `getLocalizedName` returns the name of the function, if the name has been set, the simple name, if the compound function isn't localizable or the concatenated simple names of the functions in the list separated by a single space.

-### Connector
+### Connectors

-Methods marked with the annotation `Connector` indicate the framework, that the result type contains functions.
+Methods marked as `Connector` indicate, that the return type of the annotated method contains marked methods.
 The method has to match the following conditions, to be registered by the framework:

 * It has no parameters.
 * The return type isn't `void`.
 * It should be side effect free.
 	* This isn't checked by the framework, so methods with side effects will be registered, but this could have strange effects on the data mining.

-Connecter can have the following properties:
+Connectors can have the following properties:

 * A `String messageKey` with the default `""`, that is used for the internationalization.
 * An `int ordinal` with the default `Integer.MAX_VALUE`, that is used for the sorting of functions (the standard sorting is ascending).